GoogleCloudPlatform/solution-acceleration-toolkit/examples/tfengine/generated/org_foundation/cicd/README.md

 Two presubmit and one postsubmit triggers are created by default.

 * \[Presubmit\] `tf-validate`: Perform Terraform format and syntax check.
+  * It does not access Terraform remote state.
 * \[Presubmit\] `tf-plan`: Generate speculative plans to show a set of potential changes if the pending config changes are deployed.
+  * It accesses Terraform remote state but does not lock it.
   * This also performs a non-blocking check for resource deletions.
 These are worth reviewing, as deletions are potentially destructive.
 * \[Postsubmit\] `tf-apply`: Apply the terraform configs that are checked into the config source repo.
+  * It accesses Terraform remote state and locks it.
-This trigger is only applicable post-submit.
-When this trigger is set in the Terraform engine config, the Cloud Build service account is given broader permissions to be able to make changes to the infrastructure.
+  * This trigger is only applicable post-submit.
+  * When this trigger is set in the Terraform engine config, the Cloud Build service account is given broader permissions to be able to make changes to the infrastructure.

 Every new push to the Pull Request at the configured branches automatically triggers presubmit runs.
 To manually re-trigger CI jobs, comment `/gcbrun` in